tboie/universal_phreak_generator/README.md

 6. Repeat step 4

 ### Theories in progress
-- "Spinning" a pattern by copying it and rotating it by 90 degrees in each quadrant might demonstrate further properties of form
+- "Spinning" a pattern by copying it and rotating it by 90 degrees in each quadrant might demonstrate further properties of form.
+The resulting sequence might be squared at scale?
 - Spacetime and pattern wavetime structure might be a geometric result (timeless?) of coordinate and ruleset system properties
 - Composition of matter structure might be geometrically proportional to spacetime structure(s?) defined by system properties (visual comparisons might be helpful? see spiral image at beginning of document)
 - Implement relative cell energy to whole?